4 Possible Reasons for Poor Email Newsletter Deliverability

 This factor doesn’t relate to the email copy but we think it’s important as well.
 Spammers don’t care about email volume, speed of sending, or list hygiene.
 Some ISPs watch closely at the sender who is trying to send a large volume of emails with them.
 In case of any problems such as a high number of undeliverable emails, or spam complaints, the account is shut down by the ISP.

 Ideally, you should respect each individual ISP’s requirements.
 Some ISPs do allow you send all your 100,000 emails at once; others will limit the quantity of emails you can send at a time or per hour/day.
-Here you can read how to bypass the ISP restrictions using G-Lock EasyMail.
+In EasyMail7 you can send the email throttling per hour and/or per day according to your ISP restrictions. .